Isolated zero mode in a quantum computer from a duality twist: Conclusions

-\textbf{\textit{Conclusions.}}--- In this paper, we investigate the physics of the duality twist defect and the corresponding emergent Majorana zero mode in a periodically driven TFIM loop of 20 qubits on the IBM superconducting quantum device.
+In this paper, we investigated the physics of the duality twist defect and the corresponding emergent zero mode in a periodically driven TFIM loop of 20 qubits on the IBM superconducting quantum device.
 The interplay of topological effects and symmetries can lead to novel phenomena.
-The Majorana zero mode generated by a duality twist in a TFIM chain commutes with the $Z_2$ charge of the model and thus, theoretically, has an infinite lifetime in finite systems~\cite{Tan22} (in contrast to Majorana edge states with open boundary conditions that are vulnerable to exponential hybridization).
-Using efficient random sampling, we obtained an accurate approximation to various autocorrelation functions and provided evidence, on the quantum computer, for the emergence of the unpaired Majorana mode bound to the duality twist defect.
-Furthermore, we explored the effects of moving the duality twist defect with unitary gates, and the effect of integrability and symmetry-breaking perturbations.
-This work opens a new avenue for physically creating and investigating novel topological defects in quantum systems. { Future improvements in hardware quality and error mitigation may allow accessing longer evolution times with deeper circuits, providing access to the long-time plateaus of persistent autocorrelation functions in the presence of interactions.
-Exciting directions of future research include implementing topological defects on the quantum computer, not only in $Z_n$ spin chains \cite{Fendley20}, but also in two-dimensional Floquet codes \cite{Hastings2021dynamically}. }
+The zero mode generated by a duality twist in a TFIM chain commutes with the $\mathbb{Z}_2$ charge of the model and thus, theoretically, has an infinite lifetime in finite systems~\cite{Tan22} (in contrast to edge states with open boundary conditions that are vulnerable to exponential hybridization).
+Using efficient random sampling, we obtained an accurate approximation to various autocorrelation functions and provided evidence, on the quantum computer, for the emergence of the unpaired zero mode bound to the duality twist defect.
+Furthermore, we explored the effects of moving the duality twist defect with unitary gates, and the effect of integrability- and symmetry-breaking perturbations.
+This work opens a new avenue for physically creating and investigating topological defects in quantum systems, and exploring their ramifications on nonequilibrium dynamics, a topic poorly understood theoretically.

-{\sl Acknowledgements:} We thank Oles Shtanko for helpful comments and discussions.
-We acknowledge the use of IBM Quantum services.
-We also thank the Brookhaven National Laboratory for providing access to IBM devices.
-This work was supported by the US National Science Foundation under Grants NSF DMR-2018358 (AM) and DMR-1945395 (AR and SS), and in part by the US National Science Foundation under Grant No. NSF PHY-1748958 (AR and AM).
+Future improvements in hardware quality and error mitigation may allow accessing longer evolution times with deeper circuits, providing access to the long-time plateaus of persistent autocorrelation functions in the presence of interactions.
+Exciting directions of future research include implementing topological defects on the quantum computer, not only in $Z_n$ spin chains \cite{Fendley20}, but also in two-dimensional Floquet codes \cite{Hastings2021dynamically}.